accesspc/home-lab-k8s/docs/content/monitoring/kube-prometheus-stack.md

 This is one of the ways to setup Prometheus and Grafana on your Kubernetes cluster.

+Installs the kube-prometheus stack, a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules combined with documentation and scripts to provide easy to operate end-to-end Kubernetes cluster monitoring with Prometheus using the Prometheus Operator [source](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

+This thing installs a bunch of stuff, but not everything works on the local Lab without adjustments, thus there is the next option.

 ## Installation

 The following instructions are for a local Kubernetes cluster setup made up of 3 virtual machines.